Yuying-Jin/CS421proj/README.md

-Project folder, all changes goes to this branch.
+Project folder, all changes goes to this branch via pull request.

 Careful not to create new branches.